lue-bird/lau/README.md

     - no pointers
     - no runtime errors
     - no effects – everything is values and transformations
-    - everything is lazy
-        - `List.map age |> List.take 3` = `List.take 3 |> List.map age` for example.
-No need to optimize
-        - no need to care about duplicate calls with the same arguments.
-They're cashed
 - just wire outputs of one thing as the input to something else
     - no brackets, no semicolons, no tabs/spaces, no separators or leading symbols
     - no positional arguments, no prefix vs infix vs postfix